 ESD (electrostatic discharge) sensitive device.
-Charged devices and circuit boards can discharge without detection.
-Although this product features patented or proprietary protection circuitry, damage may occur on devices subjected to high energy ESD.
-Therefore, proper ESD precautions should be taken to avoid performance degradation or loss of functionality.
+Electrostatic charges as high as 4000 V readily accumulate on the human body and test equipment and can discharge without detection.
+Although this product features proprietary ESD protection circuitry, permanent damage may occur on devices subjected to high energy electrostatic discharges.
+Therefore, proper ESD precautions are recommended to avoid performance degradation or loss of functionality.

-PIN CONFIGURATIONS AND FUNCTION DESCRIPTIONS
+PIN CONFIGURATION AND FUNCTION DESCRIPTIONS